EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

-The question that remains is whether the district court erred in ruling that GSK failed to satisfy the second prerequisite for attorney-client privilege --- that the documents have been kept confidential.
+The question that remains is whether the district court erred in ruling that GSK failed to satisfy the second prerequisite for attorney-client privilege---that the documents have been kept confidential.
 GSK contends that this issue, too, was raised in a manner that deprived the Company of an opportunity to respond.
 We think not.
 The Commission took the position in its negotiations with GSK that the Company had lost its